ptpacheco/classyCyclone/README.md

 # classyCyclone
-This is a tool for the generation of cyclone separator meshes using the classy_blocks library.
+This is a tool for the parametric generation of a mesh for a cyclone separator using the classy_blocks Python library.

 # Prerequisites
 - Python 3.8
+- numpy
-- OpenFOAM (any version)
+- OpenFOAM
 - classy_blocks (https://github.com/damogranlabs/classy_blocks)

 # How to use
-1. Edit the geometry.py file to input the desired geometry data.
+1. Edit the classyCyclone.py file to input the desired geometry data.
 Cylindrical diplegs and bins can be included in the mesh if so desired.
-2. Run Allrun.sh script
+2. Run Allrun.sh

-The (unscaled) body mesh can be found in bodyMesh/constant/polyMesh.
-If a bin is enabled, the body mesh is merged with the bin mesh (grid is coarse here, 2:1 ratio) - the (unscaled) bin mesh is found at binMesh/constant/polyMesh, while the merged mesh is found at mergedMesh/1/polyMesh.
+(CURRENTLY UNTESTED FOR H_B != H_VX)